BDCPatrick/BDC_GasHelper_Doc/README.md

 ## Installing the Plugin
 After you purchased the Plugin, head to the EpicGames Launcher, to the Unreal Engine Tab, and open your Library there.
 In the "Vault" Section, search for the Gas Helper Plugin and add it to your Project.

-**Be aware of**: The Gas helper Plugins only works for Unreal Engine Version 5.3 and newer, since it depends on Plugins that are only available for those Versions.
+**Be aware of**: The Gas helper Plugins only work for Unreal Engine Version 5.3 and newer, since it depends on Plugins that are only available for those Versions.

 ## Getting started for a BP-only project
 ### Requirements
-The Gameplay Ability System ( from now on named ```GAS``` needs Source Code to run in your Project.
-While the Plugin itself has a small Doc of how to enable Source in your Project, you have to take care of installing an IDE (f.e.: [Visual Studio (Community)](https://visualstudio.microsoft.com/de/vs/community/) or [Jetbrain Rider](https://www.jetbrains.com/de-de/rider/)) by yourself.
+The Gameplay Ability System (from now on named ```GAS```) needs Source Code to run in your Project.
+While the Plugin itself has a small Doc of how to enable source in your Project, you have to take care of installing an IDE (f.e.: [Visual Studio (Community)](https://visualstudio.microsoft.com/de/vs/community/) or [Jetbrain Rider](https://www.jetbrains.com/de-de/rider/)) by yourself.

 It is also recommended to **always** create your Project as a C++ project, and not a Blueprint one.
 Since C++ projects can also handle Blueprint by Default, while Blueprint Projects need to enable Source-Support via the Editor Tools.

-Epic Games provides a good Doc about, how to Setup Visual Studio for Unreal Engine: [Setting Up Visual Studio for Unreal Engine](https://docs.unrealengine.com/4.26/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/)
+Epic Games provides a good Doc about, how to Set up Visual Studio for Unreal Engine: [Setting Up Visual Studio for Unreal Engine](https://docs.unrealengine.com/4.26/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/)

 ### Run the Plugin Widget
-If this is the first time you want to open an EditorutilityWidget from a Plugin Directory, you need to enable the ```Show Plugin Content``` Option in the Content Browser Settings.
+If this is the first time you want to open an EditorUtilityWidget from a Plugin Directory, you need to enable the ```Show Plugin Content``` Option in the Content Browser Settings.
 You can find it here:
 <p align="center">
   <img src="Images/GasHelper_01.png" alt="None">